by Daniel Lambert

 Business and enterprise architects should engage early ideally before the beginning of the Scrum and Kanban continuous delivery pipeline used in SAFe®.
-Architects should make sure to link every value stage of the SAFe® Value Streams to its enabling capabilities, information concepts and its various departments and business units to clarify how the business really works.
+Architects should make sure to link every value stage of the SAFe® Value Streams to its enabling capabilities, information concepts, and its various departments and business units to clarify how the business really works.
 By starting on early into a project, architects can prioritize strategic initiatives from other initiatives by identifying key but problematic business capabilities enabling value streams using several measurement techniques.
-As indicated in this 5-minute blog entitled “The Relationship Between Business Architecture and Agile” , “Business architecture applied to agile programs helps teams in setting a foundation on the highest priority capabilities and work on insuring alignment to the strategy of the business.
-It does not get in the way of the team, but rather works along side with the team to be better prepared and speed up the team rather then slow them down.
+As indicated in this 5-minute blog entitled “The Relationship Between Business Architecture and Agile” , “Business architecture applied to agile programs helps teams in setting a foundation on the highest priority capabilities and work on ensuring alignment to the strategy of the business.
+It does not get in the way of the team but rather works alongside the team to be better prepared and speed up the team rather than slow them down.
 It applies agility and the success of the team to the highest value parts of the business.”
 This way, business and enterprise architecture strengthens SAFe® at the portfolio level by defining what strategic agility must look like and how to do it.
 Without proper architecture, agile teams must predict, imagine, try and manage a single future that is based on many unknowns.

 Decomposing high level value stream/value stages and business capabilities

-Business and enterprise architects can also decompose value stages defining a value stream into sub value-stages (if necessary) and breakdown business capabilities into sub-capabilities several levels deep for further exploration, refinement and precision.
+Business and enterprise architects can also decompose value stages defining a value stream into sub-value-stages (if necessary) and breakdown business capabilities into sub-capabilities several levels deep for further exploration, refinement, and precision.
 This decomposition will allow the elaboration of much more precise epics and user story definitions at a much more rapid pace.